Ksoucha/SantaElves/README.md

 ## Bugs to fix
 * If we interact with the wrong person while holding an object in our hands, the object will disappear.
 However, if we complete some actions in the wrong order (for instance, if we take the Christmas ball before talking to Santa), the object that we are holding will never disappear.
-* Sometimes, we cannot interact with a character by pressing E, because we need to be facing the character in a specific direction for it to work.
+* Sometimes, we cannot interact with a character by pressing **E**, because we need to be facing the character in a specific direction for it to work.
 * Game ending timing: after taking the broken toy, we must immediately go talk to Santa to trigger the game ending at the right moment.

 ## Future features to add